Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Introduction

 Locating manufacturing plants in domestic countries (known as on-shoring or back-shoring) and international alliances have been suggested as solutions to emerging geopolitical strains \citep{AAM2021,TheWhiteHouse2021}.
 Governments from many countries have called for on-shoring manufacturing activities, e.g., Japan, France, and the US \citep{Barbieri2020,TheWhiteHouse2021}.
 Countries with limited manufacturing capacities are focusing on strategies to strengthen their production capacities, e.g., the Latin America and Caribbean Region \citep{ECLAC2021}.
 However, on-shoring decisions are not always economically feasible for companies.
 Building international alliances between nations may mitigate the risk of export bans by the premise that alliances reduce uncertainty on partners' behaviors \citep{Varadarajan1995}, but effects on supply chain design decisions and the company's performance are unknown.

-Identifying and including uncertainties (e.g., geopolitical strain) and disruptions in global supply chain design models are challenging in terms of modeling and solution approaches \citep{Sabouhi2018,Blossey2022,Marques2020}.
+Identifying and including uncertainties and disruptions in global supply chain design models, even outside of export ban risks are challenging in terms of modeling and solution approaches \citep{Sabouhi2018,Blossey2022,Marques2020}.
 It requires a careful parameterization of the uncertainty sets and the study of how those uncertainty elements affect the structure of the mathematical model, leading to large, complex stochastic programs.
-The integration of export policies, pricing, and regulations in global supply chain operations remains unexplored \citep{Goodarzian2020,Diaz2022}.
-No studies have focused on helping companies design their supply chains in an environment with increasing geopolitical strain nor have they explored effects on drug availability across income levels.
+The integration of export policies, pricing, and regulations in global pharmaceutical supply chain operations remains unexplored \citep{Goodarzian2020,Diaz2022}.
+No studies have focused on helping pharmaceutical companies design their supply chains in an environment with increasing risks of export restrictions, nor have they explored effects on drug availability across income levels.

 We aim to study the pharmaceutical supply chain design problem in a global context.
 Under this approach, we include uncertainties and risks external to the supply chain network, e.g., geopolitical strain; internal to the company, e.g., facility quality issues; and external to the company but internal to the network, e.g., uncertainty in demand and availability of raw materials.
-We summarize the contributions of our study as follows: \begin{itemize}[noitemsep,topsep=0pt] \item It introduces the first supply chain design model that incorporates geopolitical strain, i.e., export bans and export ban-induced price increases. \item It is the first model of the worldwide pharmaceutical supply chain under disruption, and we study disparities in shortages by country income level. \item We analyze the effects of particular policies to mitigate strains and improve drug access on economic performance, design decisions, and drug shortages globally and by income level classification of countries.
+Our goal is to produce insights into how emerging export ban risks impact pharmaceutical supply chain design decisions, economic performance, and drug shortages in a mix of markets (high, upper-middle, lower-middle, and low-income countries).
+We summarize the contributions of our study as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce the first pharmaceutical supply chain design model that incorporates export bans and export ban-induced price increases as a manifestation of geopolitical strain. \item We analyze the effects of external stakeholders' policies oriented to improve drug access on company economic performance, design decisions, and drug shortages globally and by income level classification of countries.
 These include exogenous bilateral alliances between countries, pricing, and back-shoring policies. \end{itemize}

 The remainder of this study is as follows.
 In Section \ref{s:lit-rev}, we review relevant literature.
 In Section \ref{s:model}, we present our model and its structural properties, and in Section \ref{s:methods}, we present the solution methods.
 Section \ref{s:case} evaluates the model in an oncology drug case study, presents several computational experiments, and discusses our results.
 In Section \ref{s:conclusion}, we present our conclusions and future directions.